FGMEMBERS/f16/README.md

 Notice that the quality of liveries differ.

 Beside from that, the variants also differ in engine, FBW system and aerodynamics.
 See manual.txt for more info.

+Weapons available and quick payload options are U.S. type.